carpentries-incubator/data-harvesting-for-agriculture/_episodes_rmd/Glossary.md

 by that name in your code.
 * **operator**: A symbol, like `<-`, `+`, or `$` that performs some sort of operation involving one or two objects.
+* **script**: A plain text file containing a series of R commands.
+Ideally you can reproduce your analysis by simply rerunning the script.
+* **vector**: A one-dimensional collection of values, all of the same data type.
+Every column of a data frame is a vector.

 ## Geospatial analysis